|

 10. If child vomits, turn the head to the side and try to sweep out or wipe off the vomit.
 Continue with CPR.

-Do not try to check pulse
+Do not try to check pulse.

-Do not remove water from lungs if drowning Water in the lungs does not obstruct CPR and attempting to remove it may cause damage.
+Water in the lungs does not obstruct CPR and attempting to remove it may cause damage.

 What are CPR procedures for an adult